imbushuo/m1n1/adr/gic.md

 - Ack the IRQ on behalf of the guest.
 Retrieve the guest-facing IRQ number.
 AIC will mask the interrupt for now.
 - Put it in the associating CPU's GICC (GICC_IAR)
-- Signal the hypervisor regarding this interrupt's arrival.
+- Upon leaving the hypervisor and entering the guest, evanlate the situation and signal the hypervisor regarding this interrupt's arrival.
 - Guest will read it and complete acknowledgement by writing to GICC_EOIR.
 - Once GICC_EOIR is written, notify AIC to unmask the interrupt.